catenax/tractusx/coreservices/partsrelationshipservice/connectors_scripts/README.md

 ## In dev006 environment

 We created a catalog called "PRS catalog", and an artifact called "PRS" in the PRS query connector.
-Only the dev006 kaputt consumer should be able to access this resource, this is defined in a contract rule.
+We created a contract rule so that only `dev006 kaputt consumer` has access to the artifact.
-We created the catalog and the artifact with the following command:
+We created the catalog, the artifact and the rule with the following command:
 ```bash
 pipenv sync
 pipenv shell